 - Partnership.
 The relationship between the enterprise and the data center services provider is formulated as a partnership.
 Both companies are driving to a common goal of a successful relationship.
 The data center service provider must become an extension of the IT organization, meaning that the IT organization must completely accept and adopt the service provider into its environment.
 Whether the service provider performs managed services at the company's premises or the IT systems are physically moved into a data center owned by the service provider, the service provider is a part of the enterprise IT organization.

-- team interfaces with the business units (often reporting into the business units) and translates business needs into IT architecture for the enterprise, including the outsourced service provider.
+- the business units (often reporting into the business units) and translates business needs into IT architecture for the enterprise, including the outsourced service provider.
 The service provider is intimately involved in the architecture definition and management processes.

 - Clear service-level agreements (SLAs) are defined.
 A data center service provider must have guidelines, checks and balances within which to operate.
 Clear SLAs become the largest component of the contract, defining items such as change control processes, system audits, reporting, and issue escalation and resolution definitions and timeframes.